Navigate to video: University of Gothenburg Akademisk kvart: Cornelia van Diepen Twitter

 Short description

 Person-centred care (PCC) aims to provide quality care through healthcare treatment customised to fit the individual.
 A group for which this is particularly important are lesbian, gay, bisexual, transgender, and queer (LGBTQ) healthcare seekers.
 They are often discriminated against and occasionally refused treatment because the healthcare system does not recognise their needs.
 The prevalence of LGBTQ patients is low and therefore Twitter forms a good platform to uncover their healthcare goals and experiences.
-This study aims to see their unique perspective on their healthcare treatment and the need for LGBTQ specific care through a content analyses of the tweets on this subject.
+This study aimed to see their unique perspective on their healthcare treatment and the need for LGBTQ specific care through a content analyses of the tweets on this subject.

-This project is affiliated with GPCC.
+This project was affiliated with GPCC.

 Researchers